Inequalities from Lorentz-Finsler norms: Lorentz-Finsler norms and their inequalities

-where $g_{ij}$ and $h_{kl}$ are Lorentzian metrics of same signature type $ (+,-,-,...,-)$, are relevant in physics when one describes the propagation of light in birefringent crystals, see for example \cite {PerlickBook,Pfeifer:2016har,Punzi:2007di}.
-We can always choose a basis the tangent spaces of the manifold such that one of the bilinear forms $h$ or $g$ assumes its normal form, i.e. it is locally diagonal with entries $ g_{ij}=\eta _{ij}$.
+where $g_{ij}$ and $h_{kl}$ are Lorentzian metrics of same signature type $ (+,-,-,...,-)$, are relevant in physics in four spacetime dimensions, when one describes the propagation of light in birefringent crystals, see for example \cite{PerlickBook,Pfeifer:2016har,Punzi:2007di}.

+Yet, here we will discuss the general $\left( n+1\right) $-dimensional case \textbf{. }We can always choose a basis the tangent spaces of the manifold such that one of the bilinear forms $h$ or $g$ assumes its normal form, i.e. it is locally diagonal with entries $g_{ij}=\eta _{ij}$.